AMERICAN UNIVERSITY TRANSFER

 complete their upper division courses (2 years) at the university to earn a Bachelor's

 degree.
-It is as easy as
+It is as easy as “2 + 2”.

-Many students prefer to start at community colleges because costs are lower, classes
+Many students prefer to start at community colleges because

-are easier, and transfer is virtually guaranteed to US universities
+are easier, and transfer is virtually guaranteed to US universities.

 4. UNIVERSITY TRANSFER CHOICES

-Green River Community College international students have transferred to prestigious
+Green River Community College international

 universities all over the United States.
 Our students have been admitted to the following